evansbenj/Project-Ideas-for-Caroline/9a_rats_continued.md

 # Demultiplexing and trimming the RADseq data

-We initially demultiplexed the RADseq data using RADpools.
+We initially demultiplexed the RADseq data using RADpools version 1.2.4.
 Here is the barcode file:

 ```
 MVZ180233 TCCGGAGCGC